-AOC 57; which consists of Areas 1,2, and 3, is located south of Barnum Road, on the former Main Post of Fort Devens (hereafter referred to as Devens) (Figures 2-1 and 2-2).
+AOC 57; which consists of Areas 1, 2, and 3, is located south of Barnum Road, on the former Main Post of Fort Devens (hereafter referred to as Devens) (Figures 2-1 and 2-2).
 A storm drain outfall which collects rainfall from the paved areas around Building 3713 has been designated Area 1.
 Area 2 is located 800 feet northeast of Area 1 adjacent to a vehicle storage yard associated with the former motor repair shops located in Buildings 3757 and 3758.
 Area 2 formerly consisted of an eroded drainage ditch created by precipitation runoff.
 The area was regraded in conjunction with a 1994 soil removal and a permanent drainage swale was installed.
 Area 3 is located approximately 600 feet northeast of Area 2 on a strip of land between fenced in motor pools to the north and the forested Cold Spring Brook floodplain to the south.
-Historical photographs and previous investigations have shown that this area was the site of past disposal of vehicle and maintenance related wastes.
+Historical photographs and previous investigations have shown that this area was used for disposal of vehicle and maintenance related wastes.

-2.2 PREVIOUS INVESTIGATIONS
+2.2 Previous Investigations

 The following subsections summarize the previous investigations performed at AOC 57 Area 3 along with a brief summary of the analytical data derived from each investigation.
 For the purposes of this Action Memorandum the discussion will focus on the contaminant concentrations and analytical results obtained from the source area.
-A more thorough discussion of the 1998 analytical data will be provided in the AOC 57 Final RI Report.
-Complete documentation of the previous investigations and removal actions performed at Areas 1,2, and 3 are provided in the AOC 57 Draft Remedial Investigation (RI) Report (ABB-ES, 1997).
-A more thorough discussion of the 1998 analytical data will be provided in the AOC 57 Final RI Report.
+A more thorough discussion of the 1998 analytical data will be provided in the AOC 57 Final Remedial Investigation (RI) Report.
+Complete documentation of the previous investigations and removal actions performed at Areas 1, 2, and 3 are provided in the AOC 57 Draft RI Report (ABB-ES, 1997).